 Our office can help you set up free tours at various Washington, D.C. locations.
 See more information about each of the locations below: the U.S. Capitol, Library of Congress, The Bureau of Engraving and Printing, The Pentagon*, and The White House.
 You may submit a request for tours using the form below.
-Please note that your request is not guaranteed until confirmed by a member of my staff.
-All tours will be confirmed by e-mail, and no physical tickets are required.
+Please note that a request for any tour is not guaranteed until you receive confirmation from a member of my staff.
+Available tours will be confirmed by e-mail, and no physical tickets are required.

 If you do not receive a response within two weeks of submitting your request or have trouble filling out the form, please contact my Washington office at (202) 225-5951.
 If you plan to visit Washington, DC in less than two weeks, please call my office to discuss your options.

 Please note that tours can be limited, especially for the White House.
+We cannot guarantee any tour as availability is subject to change.
 Please submit your request to my office as far in advance as possible.
 During peak tourist season (March through September), six months advance notice is recommended.

 (40-60 minutes) We Will Process Tour Requests as Soon as Possible

 Due to COVID-19 concerns, public tours of the White House are temporarily suspended.
 No tours will be scheduled for these dates and all tours currently scheduled will be canceled.
 We apologize for any inconvenience.